roy2909/unitree_navigation/README.md

 - `control.launch.py` - launches everything needed for ROS 2 control of the Unitree Go1 with services and `cmd_vel` publishing.
 - `mapping.launch.py` - launches RS LiDAR and RTAB-Map nodes to map with point cloud data from the RS-Helios-16P.
 - `rslidar_robosense.launch.py` - launches only RTAB-Map nodes set up in a configuration that is compatiable with the RS-Helios-16P.
+- `mapping_camera.launch.py` - launches RTAB-Map nodes to map with point cloud data from the RS-Helios-16P and RGB data from the RealSense D435i.
+- `rslidar_robosense_camera.launch.py` - launches only RTAB-Map nodes set up in a configuration that is compatiable with the RS-Helios-16P and infrared data from the RealSense D435i.

 # Nodes
 ## cmd_processor